YitingTsaii/R-Based-Projects-2019-2021/README.md

 * **Methods:**  <br/>
   * Assign 3 hidden states: each follows a normal distribution, representing the low, medium, and high status
   * Construct the transition matrix: a 3 by 3 matrix storing the transition probabilities
-  * Estimate the parameters: forward-backward algorithm, Viterbi algorithm (using Bayesian approach by `RStan`)
+  * Estimate parameters: forward-backward algorithm, Viterbi algorithm (using Bayesian approach by `RStan`)

 ## 3. Bond/Stock Return Simulation (Stocahstic Models & Copula)
 * **Goal:** Generate economic scenarios to help determine the optimal declared interest rate <br/>